 Mobile Sports Betting Strong in Indiana, as Lawmakers Seek to Legalize iGaming

-Like most people wagering on sports nationwide, bettors in Indiana prefer to use their smartphones and computers when putting money on athletic events.
+Like most people wagering on sports nationwide, bettors in Indiana prefer to use their smartphones and computers to place bets on athletic events.

 Indiana’s Enthusiasm Pushes its Sports Betting